jeffmm/cmake_tutorial/v6-continuous-integration/README.md

-# Take Two v0.5
+# TakeTwo v0.5

 ## Let's add continuous integration using Travis CI

+Now we are going to add continuous integration (CI), a development strategy that employs automated builds of our project to make sure everything is working and up-to-date.
+We will do this through a service called Travis CI that builds and tests our code every time we push new changes to GitHub.

 For starters, go to https://travis-ci.com and log in using your GitHub credentials.
-If you haven't already, grant Travis CI access to your GitHub repository.
+Then follow the instructions on the website to grant Travis CI access to your GitHub repository.

-Create a file in your project folder named `.travis.yml`
+Now create a file in your project folder named `.travis.yml`

 ```bash
 take_two